 It is recommended, that whenever the user has a choice, the user should initiate a bus reset by writing to the initiate short bus reset (ISBR) bit (bit 1 PHY register 0101b).
-Care must be taken to not change the value of any of the other writeable bits in this register when the ISBR bit is written to.
+Care must be taken to not change the value of any of the other writable bits in this register when the ISBR bit is written to.

-In the TSB81BA3, the initiate bus reset (IBR) bit may be set to 1 in order to initiate a bus reset and initialization sequence, however, it is recommended to use the ISBR bit instead.
-The IBR bit is located in PHY register 1 along with the root-holdoff (RHB) bit and gap-count register.
-As required by the 1394b Supplement this configuration maintains compatibility with older TI PHY designs which were based upon either the suggested register set defined in Annex J of IEEE Std 1394-1995 or the 1394a-2000 Supplement.
-Therefore, whenever the IBR bit is written, the RHB bit and gap-count are also necessarily written.
+In the TSB41BA3B-EP, the initiate bus reset (IBR) bit can be set to 1 in order to initiate a bus reset and initialization sequence; however, it is recommended to use the ISBR bit instead.
+The IBR bit is located in PHY register 1 along with the root-holdoff bit (RHB) and gap-count register.
+As required by the 1394b Supplement, this configuration maintains compatibility with older Texas Instruments PHY designs which were based on either the suggested register set defined in Annex J of IEEE Std 1394-1995 or the 1394a-2000 Supplement.
+Therefore, whenever the IBR bit is written, the RHB and gap-count register are also necessarily written.

-It is recommended that the RHB bit and gap-count only be updated by PHY configuration packets.
-The TSB81BA3 is 1394a and 1394b compliant, and therefore both the reception and transmission of PHY configuration packets cause the RHB and gap-count to be loaded, unlike older IEEE Std 1394-1995 compliant PHYs which decode only received PHY configuration packets.
+It is recommended that the RHB and gap-count register only be updated by PHY configuration packets.
+The TSB41BA3B-EP is 1394a- and 1394b-compliant, and therefore, both the reception and transmission of PHY configuration packets cause the RHB and gap-count register to be loaded, unlike older IEEE Std 1394-1995-compliant PHYs which decode only received PHY configuration packets.

-The gap-count is set to the maximum value of 63 after two consecutive bus resets without an intervening write to the gap-count, either by a write to PHY register 1 or by a PHY configuration packet.
-This mechanism allows a PHY configuration packet to be transmitted and then a bus reset initiated so as to verify that all nodes on the bus have updated their RHB bits and gap-count values, without having the gap-count set back to 63 by the bus reset.
-The subsequent connection of a new node to the bus, which initiates a bus reset, then causes the gap-count of each node to be set to 63.
-Note, however, that if a subsequent bus reset is instead initiated by a write to register 1 to set the IBR bit, then all other nodes on the bus have their gap-count values set to 63, while this node's gap-count remains set to the value just loaded by the write to PHY register 1.
+The gap-count register is set to the maximum value of 63 after two consecutive bus resets without an intervening write to the gap-count register, either by a write to PHY register 1 or by a PHY configuration packet.
+This mechanism allows a PHY configuration packet to be transmitted and then a bus reset to be initiated so as to verify that all nodes on the bus have updated their RHBs and gap-count values, without having the gap-count register set back to 63 by the bus reset.
+The subsequent connection of a new node to the bus, which initiates a bus reset, then causes the gap-count register of each node to be set to 63.
+Note, however, that if a subsequent bus reset is instead initiated by a write to register 1 to set the IBR bit, then all other nodes on the bus have their gap-count values set to 63, while this node's gap-count register remains set to the value just loaded by the write to PHY register 1.